 We all dream of visiting Europe at least once.
-My first trip to Europe happened all of a sudden: One day at work, I saw a cheap plane ticket and as an impulse I bought it.
-4 months later I was ar the old continent.
+My first trip to Europe happened without even planning it : One day at work, I saw a cheap plane ticket and as an impulse I bought it.
+4 months later I was visiting the old continent all by myself.
 I assure you: Europe is a must, regardless of the country you decide to visit.
 Planning a trip to Europe for the first time can be tedious and overwhelming: figuring out how to get from one city to another, booking hotels and activities, etc. It is hard work.
 This post will help you organize and plan your first Euro Trip.

 Europe is a continent divided into 50 countries.
 Every country seems small and close to each other compared to countries in America.
 This leads many travelers to jam as many cities and countries as possible in a 2 or 3 weeks itinerary.
 Every city is different and deserves time so don’t over-pack your itinerary.
 It can be exhausting and costly, and you’ll end up seeing nothing in each city.
 My recommendation is to spend 5-7 days (minimum) per capital (London, Paris, etc) and 2-4 days (minimum) in other cities.